Souheil-Yazji/ReferOn/docs/master-document.md

 7. Family physician enters patient referral preferences.
 8. User selects a specialist from ranked matches informed by those preferences.
 9. System displays a ready-to-send referral preview.
+10. Referral progresses through pending, sent, approved, or rejected status; if rejected, the system captures the rejection reason for AI feedback on future referrals.

 ### 6.2 Manual Referral Trigger